 \section{Summary and conclusions}

 The question of how galaxies acquire the material from the cosmic web to fuel star formation is fundamental to galaxy evolution.
-In this work we presented the first comprehensive characterisation of the galaxy connectivity (i.e. the number of filamentary streams attached to a galaxy) in relation with the cosmic environment.
+We presented the first comprehensive characterisation of the galaxy connectivity (i.e. the number of filamentary streams attached to a galaxy) in relation with the cosmic environment.
 We also showed the first steps towards assessing the impact of this topological property on the galaxy SFR.
 By performing a statistical analysis of 2942 massive ($M_* > 10^{8}$ $\mathrm{M}_\odot / h$) centrals in the TNG50-1 simulation at $z=2$, we reached the main conclusions summarised below.

 \begin{itemize} \item \textit{(i)} The total connectivity distribution (Fig.~\ref{Fig:Nstream0}) spans a broad range from zero to nine streams.
-Most of the galaxies ($> 50\%$) are connected to two or three streams, $\sim 15 \%$ of them have exactly zero streams, and less than $5\%$ of galaxies are connected to five streams or more. \\
+Most of the galaxies ($> 50\%$) are connected to two or three streams, and fewer than $5\%$ of them are connected to five streams or more.\\

 \item \textit{(ii)} Galaxy connectivity strongly depends on galaxy mass.
-We have found that low mass galaxies are on average less connected than high mass galaxies, and that the connectivity distributions of galaxies with increasing masses go from bi-modal to unimodal (Fig.~\ref{Fig:Nstr_dist_5binsM}).
+We found that low-mass galaxies are less connected than high-mass galaxies on average (Fig.~\ref{Fig:Nstr_dist_5binsM}).
 Empirically, we established the following simple relation between mean connectivity and galaxy mass: $\overline{N}_\mathrm{streams} \propto 0.5 \,\, \log(M_* \, [\mathrm{M}_\odot/h])$, presented in Fig.~\ref{Fig:meanNstr_binsM}.\\

-\item \textit{(iii)} Galaxy connectivity also depends on local environment, with differences between low and high mass galaxies (Fig.~\ref{Fig:rel_Mstar_OV_Nstr_MEANS}).
-We have found that low mass galaxies (with stellar masses lower than $\sim 10^{9.5}$ $\mathrm{M}_\odot/h$) sitting in high local over-density environments are connected to significantly smaller numbers of streams with respect to galaxies of the same mass located in lower over-dense regions.
-This trend with local environment was interpreted by the influence of the stronger tidal forces felt by low mass galaxies in high over-density environments \citep{Hahn2009_tides, AragonCalvo2019_CWdisconnection}.
-Concerning high mass galaxies, we have showed that their connectivity is independent of local over-density, and that their greater number of connected streams is probably driven by their mass.\\
+\item \textit{(iii)} Galaxy connectivity also depends on local environment, with differences between low- and high-mass galaxies (Fig.~\ref{Fig:rel_Mstar_OV_Nstr_MEANS}).
+We found that low-mass galaxies (with stellar masses lower than $\sim 10^{9.5}$ $\mathrm{M}_\odot/h$) in high local over-density environments are connected to significantly smaller numbers of streams than galaxies of the same mass that are located in lower over-dense regions.
+This trend with local environment was interpreted by the influence of the stronger tidal forces felt by low-mass galaxies in high over-density environments \citep{Hahn2009_tides, AragonCalvo2019_CWdisconnection}.
+We showed for high-mass galaxies that their connectivity is independent of local over-density, and that their greater number of connected streams is probably driven by their mass.\\